[?] Start Receiving This Blog Today By Simply Subscribing

 Now if you feel guilty about taking a fresh cut christmas tree from the forest on your own, get an eco-friendly-christmas-tree from the christmas tree farms where they are specifically grown with the holiday season in mind.

-It helps the economy, and the farmers who own the tree farms.
 For every tree that is cut, new trees are continually planted to replace them.
-It is a christmas tree crop that provides an environmentally-friendly-christmas tree and a service to the public.
+It is a christmas tree crop that provides an environmentally-friendly-xmas-tree and a service to the public.

 Look for the eco-friendly-christmas-tree farms that don't use chemical pesticides and have natural ones in place.

 When I was finished with my real christmas tree, I would always stand it up in the snow outside, and put suet balls on it for the birds.
-It lasted quite sometime until it came time to take it away.
+It lasted quite some time until it came time to take it away.

 Trees can be turned into christmas tree mulch if put through a chipper, and this is normally the procedure at the landfills.